Edith Davis Seminar SeriesPage Menu

 The College of Acupuncture and Oriental Medicine Alumni Association

 Northwestern Health Sciences University

-You'll examine the ideas and philosophies of Esoteric Acupuncture, including how to assess the flow of Qi energy through the chakra system by learning to see or sense energy - or through the use of such tools as your hands or a pendulum.
-Heart Yin, one of the most useful patterns, will be demonstrated.
-If time permits, needles will be provided for practicing this pattern on each other.
+In this seminar you will learn what Esoteric Acupuncture is, the ideas and philosophies it is built on, and how to assess the flow of energy through the chakra system by learning to see or sense it or through the use of a pendulum.
+One of the most useful patterns, Crown Infinity, will be demonstrated, and you will practice this pattern on each other.

 The Legacy of Edith Davis